 In May 2014, the Group and Sumitomo acquired Rio Tinto's 50.1 per cent. interest in the Clermont thermal coal mine in central Queensland.
-Clermont is a large scale open cut mine and its current saleable production is 13 million metric tonnes per annum.
-Each of the Group and Sumitomo holds a 25.05 per cent. effective economic interest in the mine and the Group has assumed operational management and marketing for the joint venture.
+Clermont is a large scale open cut mine and its current saleable production is approximately 12 million metric tonnes per annum.
+Through the GS Coal Pty Ltd joint venture, each of the Group and Sumitomo holds a 25.05 per cent. effective economic interest in the mine and the Group has assumed operational management and marketing for the joint venture.
+In 2019, it is expected that the Group's effective economic interest will increase to 37.1 per cent. via the joint venture's announced purchase of an additional interest.